Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Model Setting

-We work in a high-dimensional setting where $p$ and $T$ diverge simultaneously and the ratio $p/T$ tends to a constant $c>0$ as $T\to\infty$.
-The number of factors $K$ is allowed to be either fixed or diverging as $T\to\infty$, but the speed of its divergence is limited to be small in comparison to the dimension $p$ (see Assumption \ref{assumptions - tau fixed} and Assumption \ref{assumptions - tau div}).
+We will work in the so-called high-dimensional setting where the dimension of the model $p$ and the sample size $T$ diverge at the same time while the ratio $p/T$ tends to a constant $c>0$ as $T\to\infty$.
+We allow the number of factors $K$ to diverge as $T\to\infty$, but impose conditions on the speed of its divergence so that the number of factors remains small in comparison to the dimension of the entire observation (see Assumption \ref{assumptions - tau fixed} and Assumption \ref{assumptions - tau div}).

 Each factor $(f_{it})_t$ is assumed to be a stationary time series of the form